matrixinfer-ai/kthena/docs/kthena/docs/user-guide/prefill-decode-disaggregation.md

 **Important Note:** When using the ModelBooster approach, ModelServer and ModelRoute are automatically created and managed - users do not need to manually deploy these resources.
 The configuration is optimized for NPU resource allocation.

+For a detailed comparison of the ModelBooster approach's advantages, automatically managed components, and when to use it, see the [ModelBooster Approach](model-booster.md#modelbooster-approach) section in the ModelBooster documentation.

 Deploy the [ModelBooster configuration](../../../../examples/model-booster/prefill-decode-disaggregation.yaml) for prefill-decode disaggregated inference: